wcruppel/demo-rudderpos/README.md

 # demo-rudderpos
-Demonstrate that RUDDER_POSITION works for P3D but not for MSFS
+Demonstrate that RUDDER_POSITION works for P3D but not for MSFS.